qanhdang96/ETL_Project/README.md

 ## Extract:

-* Utilizing two different datasets, Happiness and Human Freedom Index, we will be cleaning the dataset to extract and transform the datas we would like to see, then finally load it into a SQL database.
-From each CSV File, we put the CSV into Pandas DataFrame.
+* Utilizing two different datasets, Happiness and Human Freedom Index, we will be cleaning the dataset to extract the datas we would like to see, transform, then finally load it into a SQL database.
+Extract the raw data from Kraggle data set by running through the downloaded CSV files and inputting the information into the Pandas Dataframes.

 * World Happiness data: https://www.kaggle.com/unsdsn/world-happiness